Gamengday/JADB/index.md

  - settings apps | Starts the process to add questions to a "Department".
  - stealemoji [name] [link/emoji] | Uploads an emoji to the Guild.

+#### Roblox Commands:
+ - rbx userinfo [username] | Gathers infomation about a user on the ROBLOX platform.

+#### Misc Commands:
+ - userinfo [user] | Gathers infomation about a Discord User.
+ - serverinfo | Gathers infomation about a Discord Guild.
+ - ping | Returns the ping from the Bot.